-Centenary Institute is a world-leading Medical Research Institute.
-Our scientific research focuses on a diverse range of health issues facing the community.
+Centenary is a world-leading Medical Research Institute.
+Our scientific research focuses on understanding disease and finding a cure.
 We are currently focused on three disease areas that pose an enormous burden on our community:

-Inflammation is the mechanism by which the body fights infections, but also is increasingly being found to play crucial roles in the development of most major diseases, including Alzheimer’s, heart disease, cancer, diabetes, respiratory diseases including asthma, COPD/emphysema, smoke exposure, pulmonary fibrosis (IPF and cystic fibrosis) and infections including tuberculosis, influenza and COVID-19.
+Inflammation is the mechanism by which the body fights infections, but also is increasingly being found to play crucial roles in the development of most major diseases, including Alzheimer’s, stroke, heart disease, cancer, diabetes, respiratory diseases including asthma, COPD/emphysema, smoke exposure, pulmonary fibrosis (IPF and cystic fibrosis) and infections including tuberculosis, influenza and COVID-19.

 For information on our dedicated Programs and Laboratories